TheKustomCollective/commerce2/LivingLegacy/press/press-release-template.md

 ### Humanizing a Difficult Process

-"End-of-life planning shouldn't be scary or complicated," said [FOUNDER/CEO NAME], [TITLE] of Living Legacy.
+"End-of-life planning shouldn't be scary or complicated," said [FOUNDER/Kyle Avey], [COO] of Living Legacy.
 "We've created a service that treats this important life stage with the dignity and care it deserves.
 Our goal is to help people document their wishes clearly and give families the gift of certainty during uncertain times."

 ### Key Features